15 Best Things to Do in Bryce Canyon National Park

 Meandering its way through the beautiful hoodoos of the Bryce Canyon Amphitheater, the Queen’s Garden Trail is one of the most beautiful day hikes in Bryce Canyon National Park!

-That being said, many visitors who hike the Queen’s Garden Trail connect the trail with the Navajo Loop and Rim Trail to create a one-way loop.
+That said, many visitors who hike the Queen’s Garden Trail connect the trail with the Navajo Loop and Rim Trail to create a one-way loop.
 However, I strongly recommend against connecting the Queen’s Garden Trail and Navajo Loop for reasons that I go into longer detail about in my separate article.

 Read My Separate Post: Queen’s Garden Trail